 - • Be part of the Georgetown experience

-- • LALP provides a full scholarship to GCL participants that covers: program tuition, economy round-trip airfare, housing, medical insurance, and academic material.
+- • LALP provides full and partial scholarships to GCL participants that cover: program tuition, economy round-trip airfare, housing, medical insurance, and academic materials.

-- • Participants are required to pay a program registration fee and cover meals and incidentals.
+- • Participants receiving a full-scholarship are required to pay a program registration fee.

 - • Ages 24 to 34 years old